openpracticelibrary/openpracticelibrary/content/practice/meditation-to-generate-positive-emotions-for-the-team.md

 * 2nd stage: Friend.
 * 5th stage: Everyone.

-Another variation could work is extending each from 2 minutes until 5 minutes.
+Another variation could work is extending each stage from 2 minutes until 5 minutes.

 ## **Tips for remote working**

 Works quite well remotely, be sure to mute all microphones and ask participants to move to a quiet room and close the door.

 ## Further Information